anoduck/LTESniffer-Docker/README.md

 docker run ltesniffer-ubuntu "$@"
 ```

 3. And, that's it.
 Just run LTESniffer as you would normally from the command line.

 ## Acknowledgements

-The LTESniffer project.
+Special thanks goes to @hdtuanss of the LTESniffer project.